codeforequity-at/botium-connector-google-assistant/README.md

 ```

 ### Account linking
-* You can test your action with non-linked user without any change.
+* You can test your action with non-linked user without any change
 * If you invoke the account linking process with this non-linked user, nothing happens.
 You got empty message return, and the account wont be linked
-* If you perm account linking in Actions console simulator, then you will got a linked user
+* If you perm account linking in Actions console simulator, then you will get a linked user
 * Tested just on [Account linking with Google Sign-In](https://developers.google.com/actions/identity/google-sign-in)
 * You can see account linking on https://myaccount.google.com/permissions